Landscape Architecture (B.S.)

 Programs that are accredited by the Landscape Architectural Accreditation Board (LAAB) are required to provide reliable information to the public.
 Programs must report on accreditation status and its performance.
 This information is to help potential students make informed application decisions.
 Graduates of accredited programs qualify, after apprenticeship and a professional exam, to become licensed Landscape Architects.
 Please click here for more information about becoming a Landscape Architect.

 Delaware Valley University offers a four-year Bachelor of Science degree in Landscape Architecture (BSLA).
-Our program received its initial 6-year accreditation in 2017.
+Our program is accredited by The Landscape Architectural Accreditation Board (LAAB) though June 30, 2025.

 Contact